“Here! I think I’ve got it!” The witless author takes hold of the reins.

 “All of you as well.
 Purity.
-Use that most of all.”
+Use that above all.”
 Kate felt the power enter her as she spoke this line.
 Waltzcrop watched with growing satisfaction.
 Belloon was trapped by a mesmerizing ecstacy so enrapturing he couldn’t take his eyes off his queen . . . yes, Kate is Queen Stormag, she’s the one.
 Leonora’s weakness was her fear, worn so obviously.
-He glanced, only for an instant, at poor poor Leonora, as the performance shriveled her last sense of self worth.
+He glanced at poor poor Leonora as the performance shriveled her last sense of self worth.

 Kate continued: “Handmaidens . . .”

 “Yes.
 The second of binding vision.”